Course Descriptions - Science

 LIFE SCIENCES 11 (MLFSC11)

 Life Sciences 11 is designed to give students a deeper appreciation of the living world.
 It addresses a representative sample of organisms and introduces students to a variety of biological skills and scientific processes.
 The course will continue to develop critical thinking abilities and an understanding of scientific attitudes.
-Students will learn through the lens of First Peoples' knowledge while studying the common characteristics of living things, classification, and how different organisms have evolved: microbiology, botany and zoology.
+Whenever possible, students will learn through the lens of First Peoples' knowledge while studying the common characteristics of living things, classification, and how different organisms have evolved: microbiology, botany and zoology.
 Laboratory work includes microscopy, investigation, and classification of organisms (including dissection of various specimens).

 LIFE SCIENCES 11 HONORS (MLFSC11---H)